Everything You Need to Know about Alumina Ceramics

 Transparent alumina ceramics are used in making high-pressure sodium lamps and infrared detection window material.

 With an alumina content higher than 95%, alumina ceramics can be used as excellent electrical insulators.
-They also have low dielectric loss, with a wide range of applications in electronics and electrical appliances.
+They also have a low dielectric loss, with a wide range of applications in electronics and electrical appliances.

 Other essential applications of alumina ceramics can be seen in seal rings, medical prostheses, laser tubes, thermocouple tubes, electronic substrates, ballistic armor, electrical insulators, grinding media, and wear components.